 What Are the Four Steps of the PASS Fire Extinguisher Technique?

 You hope you’ll never have to use a fire extinguisher, but it’s wise to know how just in case.
-After all, according to the National Fire Protection Association (NFPA), over 1.3 million fires were reported across the country in 2017.
-That’s equal to one fire every 24 seconds!
+After all, according to the National Fire Protection Association (NFPA), an estimated 1.35 million fires were reported across the country in 2021.
+That’s equal to one fire every 23 seconds!
 Keep your home or business safe by brushing up on the PASS technique and other tips for using fire extinguishers safely.

 The PASS Technique for Using a Fire Extinguisher*

 To put the pressurized contents of a fire extinguisher to use, follow this four-step process:

 - PULL the pin: The handle on top of the canister should have a pin going through it to prevent accidental discharge.
 Remove this pin.
 Some fire extinguishers have a lock latch or puncture level instead of a pin.
 Learn which one your extinguisher has before a fire breaks out.

 - AIM the nozzle: Hold onto the handle with one hand and the end of the hose with the other.
 Aim the nozzle at the base of the fire to douse whatever’s burning.
 A common mistake is to aim at the flames themselves, which won’t do any good.

 - SQUEEZE the handle: Depress the handle of the fire extinguisher, which sends fire suppressant flowing through the hose and out the nozzle.